CGLemon/Sayuri/README.md

 ### About the ancient technology

 Before the AlphaGo (2016s), the most of state-of-the-art computer Go combine the MCTS and MM (Minorization-Maximization).
 Crazy Stone and Zen use that.
 Or combining the MCTS and SB (Simulation Balancing).
 The Eric (predecessor of AlphaGo) and Leela use that.
-Ray, one of the strongest open source Go engine before AlphaGo, writed by Yuki Kobayashi which based on the MM algorithm.
+Ray, one of the strongest open source Go engine before AlphaGo, writed by Yuki Kobayashi which is based on the MM algorithm.
 I am surprised that it can play the game well without much human knowledge and Neural Network.
 What's more, it can beat high level Go player on 9x9 if we provide it enough computation.
 But thanks for deep learning technique, the computer Go engine is significantly stronger than before.
 Sayuri can beat the Ray (v10.0) on 19x19 with only policy network.
 This result shows the advantage of Neural Network technology.

 Although the Neural Network based engines are more powerful, I still recommend you to try some engine with non Neural Network and feel the power of ancient technology.
 Here is the list.